 No matter where you are in your fitness journey, it’s important to remind ourselves that spending time to recover and stretch is just as important as the work we put in throughout our workouts.
 By completing this 10-minute cool down, post your higher intense workout, you will reduce both same-day soreness and next-day muscle soreness (also known as delayed onset soreness).

 If you’re looking to cool down your muscles even more, stretch it out for a few more minutes with this 10-Minute Total Body Stretch 2.
-It’s the perfect way to unwind and loosen tight muscles while at the same time helping to improve posture and flexibility.
+It’s the perfect way to unwind and loosen tight muscles while simultaneously improving posture and flexibility.